ajpikul-com/public_keys/README.md

 All ajp's public keys.

-You can search `AuthorizedKeysFile` in `/etc/ssh/sshd_config` and add this file directly to it
+You can search `AuthorizedKeysFile` in `/etc/ssh/sshd_config` and add the file directly to it

 TODO